Canelo v Golovkin 2: Less Pay-Per-View buys, more money

 Furthermore, tickets generated over $23m, as confirmed by the Nevada State Athletic Commission.

-It also sees Canelo make it four million plus efforts on the paid format in total.
+It also sees Canelo make four million-plus efforts on the paid format in total.

-Fights with Floyd Mayweather, Julio Cesar Chavez Jr. and now Golovkin twice have all made it over the magical million mark.
+Fights with Floyd Mayweather, Julio Cesar Chavez Jr., and now Golovkin twice have all made it over the magical million.